 Vaccines are rolling out, travel restrictions are easing, and stimulus money is flowing.
-It’s no wonder that people are eager to plan a trip this summer.
-Whether it’s to go visit loved ones they haven’t seen in over a year or just to break out of their lockdown funk, this summer is shaping up to be more well-traveled than last.
+It’s no wonder people are eager to plan a trip this summer.
+Whether it’s to visit loved ones they haven’t seen in over a year or just to break out of their shutdown funk, this summer is shaping up to be more well-traveled than last.
 In fact, a recent Tripadvisor survey found that more than two-thirds of Americans are planning a summer trip.

-Because some people might not feel ready to board a crowded airplane, and most cruises haven’t resumed just yet, road trips may turn out to be a popular option.
-In a survey from the travel planning app TripIt, 83% of expected travelers said they’d be OK with using their own car for a road trip by June, compared with 52% who said they would be comfortable flying domestically.
+Because some people might not feel ready to board a crowded airplane and most cruises haven’t resumed just yet, road trips may turn out to be a popular option.
+In a survey from travel planning app TripIt, 83% of expected travelers said they’d be OK with using their own car for a road trip by June, compared with 52% who said they would be comfortable flying domestically.

-If you are among those eager to pack up the car to get out of town, learn how you can save money on your first post-pandemic road trip by leveraging your credit card rewards.
+If you are among those who are eager to pack up the car to get out of town, learn how you can save money on your first post-pandemic road trip by leveraging your credit card rewards.